Lufthansa Airport Express: Flight level zero

-With the extension to the south more rolling stock was needed, so some class 103 locomotives were repainted in Lufthansa livery and coaches were refurbished in the same way as the EMUs.
+In 1990, the same formula was introduced between Frankfurt Airport and Stuttgart Hauptbahnhof.
+With the extension to the south more rolling stock was needed, so one class 111 electric locomotive (111 049) was repainted in Lufthansa livery and coaches were refurbished in the same way as the EMUs.

+With the opening of the Mannheim–Stuttgart high-speed railway in 1991, the class 111 locomotive with a top speed of 160 km/h was replaced by a class 103 machine, 103 101.

 Despite festivities celebrating the tenth anniversary of the Lufthansa Airport Express in 1992, with promotional statements addressing the success, the service ended on 22 May 1993.
 The combination of the poor financial state of Lufthansa and the need for an expensive midlife overhaul of the 1973-built EMUs, led to the withdrawal of the service.
 It was later revived as AIRail Service, which however uses unmodified Deutsche Bahn trains on the ordinary services, rather than specialized trains only carrying flight passengers.